theycallmeloki/talk/README.md

 Right now, we have been testing this on linux + cuda.
 The project is still at an early stage, and requires a lot of elbow grease to get running.
 We'll keep on making it better as time goes on!

 ### Changelog
+Sun Nov 5 2023 - Loki
+- using distil whisper so we should be faster than the insanely fast whisper

 Thurs Oct 25 2023 - Loki
 - Talk now uses insanely fast whisper (whisper large v2)
 - Breaks most functionality, rough plan